deepflowio/docs/translate/translated/04-best-practice/01-agent-advanced-config.md

 # Introduction

-Advanced configuration for DeepFlow Agent.
+DeepFlow Agent Advanced Configuration.

-DeepFlow uses declarative APIs to control all deepflow-agents.
-Almost all deepflow-agent configurations are delivered through deepflow-server.
-In DeepFlow, an agent-group manages a set of deepflow-agent configurations.
-We can specify the `vtap-group-id-request` in the local configuration file of deepflow-agent (K8s ConfigMap, deepflow-agent.yaml on Host) to declare the desired group, or directly configure the group of each deepflow-agent on the deepflow-server (the latter has a higher priority).
+DeepFlow uses declarative APIs to control all deepflow-agents, with almost all deepflow-agent configurations being delivered through the deepflow-server.
+In DeepFlow, an agent-group is a group that manages the configuration of a set of deepflow-agents.
+We can specify the `vtap-group-id-request` in the local configuration file of the deepflow-agent (K8s ConfigMap, deepflow-agent.yaml on the Host) to declare the desired group to join, or directly configure the group each deepflow-agent belongs to on the deepflow-server (the latter has higher priority).
 The agent-group-config corresponds one-to-one with the agent-group and is associated through the agent-group ID.

 ## Common Operations for agent-group